brandon-rhodes/blog/texts/brandon/2018/sympy.md

 Without my even asking,
-SymPy has gone ahead and applied a series of trigonometric identities to rewrite the matrix so that it can be computed directly from my input variables.
+SymPy has gone ahead and applied a series of trigonometric identities to rewrite the matrix so that it can be computed directly from my Cartesian inputs.

+All that was needed
-All I needed was to express the complete coordinate transformation, confident that SymPy would simplify everywhere it was possible:
+was to express the complete coordinate transformation in Python, confident that SymPy would simplify the result:

-    xo, yo, zo = rot_axis2(π/2-θ) * rot_axis3(-𝜙) * Matrix([xi, yi, zi])
+    xo, yo, zo = rot_axis2(π/2-𝜃) * rot_axis3(-𝜙) * Matrix([xi, yi, zi])

-This results in a formula for the first output coordinate:
+This produces a formula for the first output coordinate:

     xo